Aadil Manzoor Peer: Career

 Aadil Manzoor embarked on his sports journey, initially delving into the realms of Rugby and Pencak Silat.
 However, in 2012, he made a notable transition to Ice stock sport, a novel pursuit for him at the time.
 Since then, Aadil has consistently reached milestones both on the national and international stages.

 Hailing from the picturesque Halmatpora village in the north of Kashmir's Kupwara district, Aadil Manzoor received specialized training in Ice stock skills from Coach Irfan Aziz Botta.

 In terms of his career trajectory, Aadil initially aspired to become a professional rugby player, commencing his rugby journey in 2007 at the age of 12, representing Jammu and Kashmir.
 The introduction to ice stock sport came through the guidance of Coach Botta and Mohammad Iqbal.

 Remaining steadfast in his commitment to the game, Aadil assumed the role of captain for Team India in the 'Team Distance Event' during the recent International Ice stock championship in Ritten, Italy, held from 21 to 27 February.
 Team India achieved the 8th rank globally, securing an aggregate score of 230.11 meters in Ice stock throws.

+Leadership Roles

+Since 2018, Peer has served as captain of the Jammu and Kashmir ice stock sport state team.
+He was later appointed Captain of the Indian National Ice Stock Team.

+He led Team India in the Team Distance Event at the International Ice Stock Championship in Ritten, Italy, where India secured 8th rank globally with an aggregate throw distance of 230.11 meters.